Subscribe Here Now

 The old brick toilet block had been slated for demolition by Port Phillip City Council, but due to more delays in the implementation of plans and the severe lack of upkeep, the public amenity had become a local blight.
 It is, however, a perfect canvas for public art.

-That old, unwelcoming toilet block is now a welcome community landmark.
-We can only encourage Council to consider building the new design replacement toilets next to the existing structure or in another location nearby—after all, this open-air brick toilet block must be the last of its generation in our bayside city.
+That old, dilapidated toilet block is now a welcome community landmark, albeit still looking a bit run down once you walk in.
+We can only encourage Council to consider building the planned new public toilets next to the existing structure or in another location nearby, or to come up with a novel design that integrates the old structure; after all, this open-air brick toilet block must be one of the last of its generation in our bayside city.

 Bay Totem (2001) by Peter Blizzard, Artist.
 Image Robert Hamer